 Recent news stories have begun to shed light on the ever-increasing attack on worker’s compensation benefits around the nation.
 Further awareness has spurred legislators to action.
-Click here for a recent letter from federal legislators to the Department of Labor Secretary to scrutinize what is happening to workers and worker’s rights in this country.

 It does not appear any state is immune from these worker’s compensation “deform” proposals.
 Rumblings in Wisconsin suggest proposed changes to our nationally-recognized model are coming.
 We will keep Wisconsin workers and taxpayers informed as information occurs.